azrulhasni/keymico/README.md

 -   Thirdly, it will copy our JDBC jar file downloaded above to Keycloak and update Keycloak’s database configuration to use said JDBC jar

+-   Repeat the same procedures in Host2 and Host3

-### Add service to systemd and start Keycloak
+### Add service to systemd and start Keycloak in Host1 , Host2 and Host3

-We want to easily start and stop Keycloak.
+-   We want to easily start and stop Keycloak.
 So, we create a service in systemd for that

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #----declare Keycloak in systemd-------------